-The US warrants represent a written option to exchange a fixed number of the Group's own equity instruments for a fixed amount of cash that is denominated in a foreign currency (US dollars) and is classified as a derivative financial liability in accordance with AASB 132.
+Both US warrant issues represent a written option to exchange a fixed number of the Group's own equity instruments for a fixed amount of cash that is denominated in a foreign currency (US dollars) and is thus classified as a derivative financial liability in accordance with AASB 132.
 The US warrants liability is initially recorded at fair value at issue date and subsequently measured at fair value through profit and loss at each reporting date.
-Capital raising costs have been allocated proportionately between issued capital and the US warrants in accordance with their relative fair values.
+Capital raising costs have been allocated proportionately between issued capital and the US warrant issues in accordance with their relative fair values.